 Prevention and the Medical Testing Dilemma

 A patient presents to a GP with troublesome digestive problems.
-The GP, over a few consultations orders; blood tests, stool tests, breath tests, cat scan, and finally a colonoscopy and gastroscopy, successfully ruling out all serious problems, which obviously is very important, but with one major problem remaining;
+The GP, over a few consultations orders; blood tests, stool tests, breath tests, cat scan, and finally a colonoscopy and gastroscopy, successfully ruling out all serious problems, which obviously is very important, but with one major problem and therefore dilemma remaining;

-“The patient has still the same problems as before.”
+“The patient still has the same problem as before.”